PQ PDF Logo

 For checkbox and radio button fields, /AS (Appearance State) selects which entry in /AP /N the viewer renders. /V is the stored data value.
 Both are name objects in the widget annotation dictionary.
 We extract both via regex against the xref object and compare them as strings — no rendering, no approximation.

 If /V is /Yes and /AS is /Off, the displayed state and the stored value structurally disagree.
 That fact is in the file regardless of any viewer.
-This is the most deterministic V/AP check possible: a pure dictionary key comparison.
+This is the simplest V/AP check to verify: a pure dictionary key comparison.

 In a signed document both /V and /AS fall within the signed byte range.
 The mismatch is by construction inside certified content.